ADirin/OTP1_LectureMaterial/Week 1/Home Assignment/Project_Trello_setup.md

 ## Deliverables

 - A Trello workspace named appropriately for your project.
-- A Trello board with the following lists: Product Backlog, Sprint 1, Sprint 2, Sprint 3, and Sprint 4.
+- A Trello boards with the following lists: Product Backlog, Sprint 1, Sprint 2, Sprint 3, and Sprint 4.
 - Populated Product Backlog list with tasks/features.
 - Sprint 1 through Sprint 4 lists with tasks assigned to each sprint.
 - Assigned tasks to team members and set due dates.